 For a more sedate way to pass the time, why not make your way to the pedestrianised seafront, lined with shops, restaurants, pizzerias and cafés.

-You make the journey home today.
-Transferring to Catania Airport, fly back to the UK where your tour concludes.
+Transferring to Catania Airport, fly back to London where your tour concludes.

 Please note that while every departure of this tour features the same excursions, they may not necessarily be in the order listed above.